dece/DuratorEmu/README.md

 ==========

 This is a World of Warcraft 1.1.2.4125 tiny emulator, which tries to remain small, clean and understandable.
-The minimal goal is to get in world, then maybe handle several player and basic stuff like chat to have some fun with old school exploration techniques.
+The goal is to handle several player and basic stuff like chat and groups to have some fun with old school exploration techniques.